 A magnificent beach.
 It is 4km long, with a flurry of activity along its length.

-Christ the Redeemer is an Art Deco statue of Jesus Christ in Rio.
+It is the statue of Jesus Christ, located in Rio.
 It is constructed between 1922 and 1931.
 When you say Brazil, this is the first thing people imagine.

 Parque Nacional da Tijuca